Adobe-Marketing-Cloud/adobe-cif-extension-sample/exercise-04/tutorial-04-modify-deploy-ccif-sequence.md

-Exercise 4 - Integrate CIF Services with AEM
+DEPRECATED Exercise 4 - Integrate CIF Services with AEM
 ============================================

+# __NOTE: This exercise uses a package that is for demo purposes ONLY and not supported or maintained by Adobe.
+Please don't use this in implementation__

 ## Objective
 ![Image of ex4 outcome](../Resources/ex4.png)